FrancoMaxime/lsg-4scales/README.md

 # LSG-4Scales
 LSG-4Scales is an Arduino sketch for analysing the variation of the gravity center of a scale with 4 load cells placed at the corners of a rectangle.
-The 4Scale can be divided in different area to get the sum of the weight inside each area (See section: Areas of the LSG-4Scales).
+The LSG-4Scales can be subdivided in areas, allowing to calculate the total weight placed on each of them.

 ## Installation

-- Use the library manager [Arduino](https://www.arduino.cc/en/software) to install [HX711](https://github.com/bogde/HX711)
+- Use the libraries manager [Arduino](https://www.arduino.cc/en/software) to install [HX711](https://github.com/bogde/HX711)
-- Use the Boards manager [Arduino](https://www.arduino.cc/en/software) to install Atmel AVR Xplained-minis
+- Use the boards manager [Arduino](https://www.arduino.cc/en/software) to install Atmel AVR Xplained-minis

 ## Hardware support
 - [ATmega328](https://en.wikipedia.org/wiki/ATmega328): Arduino Uno

+## Calibration
+You can use the [LSG-4Scales-calibration](https://github.com/FrancoMaxime/lsg-4scales-calibration) project to calibrate your LSG-4Scales.
+The way to do it is explained inside the README of the project.

 ## Usage

-- T key: Taring the 4Scale
+- T key: Taring the LSG-4Scales.
-- 1 key: Divide horizontally the 4Scale in 3 areas.
+- 1 key: Divide horizontally the LSG-4Scales in 3 areas.
-- 2 key: Divide perpendicularly the 4Scale in 3 areas.
+- 2 key: Divide perpendicularly the LSG-4Scales in 3 areas.
-- 3 key: Divide horizontally the 4Scale in 4 areas and perpendicularly in 2 areas. (total : 8 areas)
+- 3 key: Divide horizontally the LSG-4Scales in 4 areas and perpendicularly in 2 areas. (total : 8 areas)
-- 4 key: Divide perpendicularly the 4Scale in 2 areas.
+- 4 key: Divide perpendicularly the LSG-4Scales in 2 areas.
 The top area is divided into 4 zones while the bottom zone is not more divided. (total 5 areas)

 ## Areas of the LSG-4Scales
 - 1 Key: ![Image text](https://i.ibb.co/3yZvxKq/area1.png)